 You can also take your child grocery shopping, and encourage them to do price comparisons – “how much is this one per serving vs. this one?
 This is on sale… but, that doesn’t mean we should buy it.
 Let’s stick to our list and not do impulse purchases – sometimes those “sale items” end up being more expensive than what we would have otherwise bought.”

 My middle child had done this with me so much through the years that she started doing most of our grocery store runs as her family chore when she was 16 and could drive.
-(Again, the bulk of our groceries get ordered online, but this was for all those last-minute “hey, we’re out of milk” runs.)
+She preferred that to cleaning the house.

 Earning Money: Having their own money is an essential step for kids to start learning about money and about how to manage it.
 Some parents choose not to give an allowance, and only pay a child for work done.
 Here’s an example:

 3 – 6 year old: Once a week is paid chore day. … A parent has a pile of money that they offer to pay for simple chores.
 For example, each washcloth folded is 1 cent, taking out the trash is 5 cents, sweeping the floor is a dime.
 The child is paid immediately for the job and then offered another job.
 Early Elementary: Each day as the child arrives home from school, they find an envelope with a quarter in it on the refrigerator.
 On the outside of the envelope there is a list of chores they must complete before 5pm in order to receive the quarter.
 If the chores are not done by 5pm, they must still do the chores; however, they will not receive the 25 cent bonus.
 (Source)